salihkavaf/gulp-importer/README.md

 ```

 ### Watching Dependency
 Automatically execute imports for specific files when dependencies change.
 This saves you a lot of time from going through each file after a simple dependency change.
 So, we'll watch the resources that's supposed to be cached in the import step above.
 Why cached?
-Well, it's much more faster to run the imports once and cache a dependency tree instead of looking up through a whole file tree, right?!
+Well, it's much faster to run the imports once and cache a dependency tree rather than looking up through a whole file tree, right?!

 ```js
 gulp.task('import', () => {